Registering a financial service provider from overseas

 Who must register

-- you are a reporting entity under the Anti Money Laundering and Countering Financing of Terrorism Act 2009, that provides financial services
+• You are a reporting entity under the Anti Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act), that provides financial services

 FSPs that provide financial services to retail clients in New Zealand, but have no place of business here, are required to register.

-Providers that do not have a place of business in NZ, and that do not promote their services to New Zealand clients, are exempt from registration requirements (unless they are otherwise required to be licensed).
+Providers that don't have a place of business in New Zealand and that do not promote their services to New Zealand clients are exempt from registration requirements (unless they are otherwise required to be licensed).

 Confirming you meet the threshold